One in four women and one in six men will be victims of domestic abuse in their life time.

 To stop the cycle of abuse, we need housing models that offer long term support so that survivors can rebuild and recover fully, and feel like part of a supportive community.

 That’s why we are working together with domestic abuse charity, SafeLives to develop and test a new way of providing accommodation for survivors of domestic abuse.
-The pilot, funded by a Tampon Tax grant, is running with Shared Lives schemes in Shropshire and Buckinghamshire.
+The pilot, funded by Department of Culture, Media and Sport, is running with Shared Lives schemes in Shropshire and Buckinghamshire.
 If successful, the scheme will be rolled out nationally.

 “When it comes to housing, survivors have limited options – we believe everyone experiencing domestic abuse deserves better than this.
 We hope Shared Lives schemes will provide a further safe and secure environment for survivors to recover from the abuse, regain confidence and rebuild their lives.”